Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 River Kenna

-In order for it to be whole-hearted and meaningful, we want to focus on the parts of beauty that helps us deepen emotional connection, inspire creativity and connect more fully with all aspects of ourselves and life.
+In order for the engagement with beauty to be whole-hearted and meaningful, you want to focus on the parts of beauty that help you deepen emotional connection, that inspire creativity and that connect you more fully with all aspects of yourself and life.

-The difference between a pretty status-and-consumption-fuelled beauty and a sense of whole-hearted evocativeness is like the difference between a diamond necklace and a dramatic landscape full of nature’s natural imperfections.
+It’s important to recognise the difference between a beauty that focuses on surface level prettiness, status and consumption and a beauty that is more about whole-hearted evocativeness.
+It’s like the difference between a designer handbag and a dramatic landscape full of nature’s natural imperfections.

-If we can learn to appreciate and seek for the latter, we gain more space for the flaws of ourselves and each other and it becomes easier to love more of life more fully.
+If you can learn to appreciate and seek for the more whole-hearted evocativeness, you can create more space for flaws in both yourself and others and it becomes easier to love more of life more fully.

-This is perhaps the deepest power of beauty or evocativeness in our lives – creating a way for us to love things that otherwise would be hard to engage with or connect with.
-I write a practical guide for how to engage with this in shared practice here.
+This is perhaps the deepest power of beauty or evocativeness – it creates a way for you to love things that otherwise would be hard to engage with or connect with.

 Here are the photographs and a running commentary of what I noticed during the day.